fgerst/srt-parser/README.md

   - too many characters per second (more than 25)
   - subtitle has more than 2 lines of text
   - less than 75 miliseconds between subtitle i end and subtitle i+1 start.
+  If errors are found, the program must print the index of the respective subtitle and a description of the error, and keep validating the file.

 ## **The project requirements and the way the parameters are processed:**
 - f parameter is mandatory and cannot repeat
 - o parameter is mandatory if the file is modified with other parameters (all except -v) and cannot repeat
-- the rest of parameters are opcional, and all need to be processed in order
+- the rest of parameters are opcional, all need to be processed , and processed in order
 - parameters are received in any order
 - if there are more than one -f or -o parameter a help message is displayed and the exit code is 1
 - if a mandatory parameter is not received the previous message is displayed adn the exit code is 2